What Providers Need to Know

 Integrated health care practices are built upon the current model to include elements such as peer engagement and support for the member’s overall health and social needs.
 Each member in the practice would see appropriate behavioral and medical health professionals, but would also be introduced to a person, or peer, to discuss their behavioral, medical and non-medical needs.
 This peer would obtain an understanding of the member to identify what other factors may be affecting the member’s health, and possibly find ways to positively address these factors.

 There are many groups and agencies working to improve the health of citizens.
 One of the best ways to impact a community’s health is through information and resource sharing.
-One component of WPIC is the development of a Wellness Council in each community so that medical practices, behavioral health agencies, and community partners can create a collective health care vision and share resources, solutions, and opportunities.
+One component of WPIC is the development of a community health forum in each community so that medical practices, behavioral health agencies, and community partners can create a collective health care vision and share resources, solutions, and opportunities.
+The forum will promote robust partnerships among the Tier 1 partners and community, will advance the WPIC model, and provide results-based collaboration as identified through the data compiled from evaluation methods.

-At this point, Partners, along with members, behavioral health and medical providers, stakeholders, and the Wellness Councils will collaborate and develop resources that impact the social determinants of health that prevent people from becoming and staying healthy.
-The resources will be unique to each health homes’ population.
+Tier 3 strategically connects the initiative to the broader community.
+At this point, Partners, along with members, behavioral health and medical providers, stakeholders, and the Wellness Councils will collaborate and develop a Community Health Network and time bank that impacts the social determinants of health that prevent people from becoming and staying healthy.
+The resources will be unique to each network’s population.

 What is the role of providers within the Partners’ Network in regard to Whole Person Integrated Care?